zzwwbs/ZoteroRAG/docs/prd.md

 ### 3.6.
 Target Device and Platforms: Cross-Platform

 The application will be a standalone desktop application with consistent functionality across Windows, macOS, and Linux.
+The new tabbed design is specifically intended to improve usability on lower-resolution screens (e.g., 1366x768).

 ## 4. Technical Assumptions